1 June 2025

 TiE It Up Theatre

-We specialise in creating professional touring theatre to be performed in secondary schools and theatres.
-The 2025 Spring Term tour of our acclaimed production of ‘I Love You, Mum – I Promise I Won’t Die’, will be the fourth to visit English and Welsh schools.
+We have been creating high quality professional touring theatre for secondary schools across the UK since 2018.
+This autumn’s tour of our acclaimed production of ‘I Love You, Mum – I Promise I Won’t Die’, will be the fifth to visit Scottish schools.
 To-date thousands of young people have seen the play and the overwhelming response to the work has been positive and life-changing.

 The Daniel Spargo-Mabbs Foundation is our partner.
 DSMF is a leading national, evidenced-based, drug education charity.
 We work closely with them to deliver the play and drug education workshops.

 The working day usually consists of a morning performance in a school, before moving onto a second school relatively nearby for an afternoon performance.
 There are some days where the team will deliver two performances in the same school.
 There is a set to unload, build and take down for each performance.
-Once the unload is done, the set-up takes approximately 15 mins.
-Depending on the booking, following the performance a 60-minute drama workshop or 30-minute drug education workshop will be delivered by the actors.
-Full training will be given.
+Once the unload is done, the set-up takes approximately 15-20 mins.
+The team will usually arrive approximately one hour to 45 mins before the start of the performance.

 Additional pay can be earned if tour managing (£15/day) or driving (£10/day).